thec0keman/Apocalypse-404/README.md

 ## Usage

 Sinatra:

     require 'apocalypse-404'
     use Rack::Apocalypse404

 Rails:

-  For Rails >3 simply including the gem should automatically include the middleware for rack To manually include it:
+- For Rails 3> simply including the gem should automatically include the middleware for rack
-    config.middleware.use Rack::Apocalypse404
+- To manually include it `config.middleware.use Rack::Apocalypse404`
 ## Contributing

 1. Fork it